Clemapfel/jluna/docs/manual.md

 This call has a lot going on so it's best to investigate it closely.

-Firstly, we have the template argument, `Float32` here.
+Firstly, we have the template argument, `Float32`.
 This decides the Julia-side type of the Julia-side instances field.

 The first argument is the Julia-side instances' fields name.
 Usually we want this name to be the same as C++-side, `_red`, but to avoid confusion for this section only, the C++-side field is called `_red` while the corresponding Julia-side field is `_red_jl`.